-Configuring your ORCID ID will enhance the ability of Elements to find and match your publications.
-If your ORCID profile is set up to automatically claim matched records from Scopus, CrossRef or PubMed, or if you included your ORCID ID with your publication manuscript, the publications will be automatically claimed in Elements.
+Configuring your Open Researcher and Contributor ID (ORCID) will enhance the ability of Elements to find and match your publications.
+If your ORCID profile is set up to automatically claim matched records from Scopus, CrossRef or PubMed, or if you included your ORCID with your publication manuscript, the publications will be automatically claimed in Elements.

-At Deakin, three platforms are used to support the publications process:
+Deakin uses three platforms to support the publications process:

-- The University's Staff Profile pages which provide a platform enabling the researcher to showcase published outputs
+- Deakin’s staff profile pages which provide a platform enabling the researcher to showcase published outputs.

-- Deakin Research Online, the University's institutional repository, which preserves outputs and makes research discoverable to the world beyond licensed journals and databases
+- Deakin Research Online (DRO), the University's institutional repository, which preserves outputs and makes research discoverable to the world beyond licensed journals and databases.

-Researchers and university staff work together to ensure your publication is collected, reviewed, assessed and published to your staff profile and onto DRO as quickly as possible.
+Researchers and university staff work together to ensure your publication is collected, reviewed, assessed, published to your staff profile and onto DRO as quickly as possible.